Madrid holidays 2018 – 2019

 Other Nativities: Many churches have Nativities, even small neighborhood parishes: Almudena Cathedral, San Francisco el Grande Basilica, Descalzas Reales and Encarnacion convents are some of the best known.
 San Andres has a small one in the back.
 The Royal Palace and City Museum (Principe de Vergara 140) both usually show Nativity scenes in usual visiting hours.

 Many shops, bars and cafés have Nativity scenes in their shop windows, often using their products as part of the Nativity (sometimes very quirky! neighborhood plumber places artsy faucets among the figures, pharmacy boxes of medicine).
 The shop window Nativities can be quite elaborate in the stores specialized in religious products around Sol and Plaza Mayor.
-Good streets to wander looking for Nativities: Arenal (Palomeque at Arenal 17, see their windows!) and side streets between Arenal and Mayor Bordadores (various) and Hileras ( just Palomeque).
+Good streets to wander looking for Nativities: Side streets between Arenal and Mayor Bordadores (various) and Hileras.
+Alas, traditional store Palomeque on calle Arenal closed this year.
+They had fabulous figures for Nativities and the very best shop windows.